AdobeDocs/experience-manager-65.en/help/sites-authoring/templates.md

     * In the left side of the dialogue under **Policy**, you have the ability to select an existing policy or select an existing one.
     * In the right side of the dialogue under **Properties**, you can set the properties specific to the component type.

   The properties available are dependent on the selected component.
-For example, for a text component the properties define the copy and paste options, formatting options, and paragraph style amongst other options.
+For example, for a text component the properties define the copy and paste options, formatting options, and paragraph style among other options.

   ***Policy***